 Our latest publication, New Outlook is designed for our members and features articles on hot topics, profiles of fascinating sisterhood members (let us know about someone in your sisterhood), holiday stories and much more.
 It will arrive in mailboxes 2 times a year.

 Mishpachah:

 The Modern Jewish Family I & II

 The goal of the Mishpachah project is to recognize

-the diverse character of our Jewish communities to be pluralistic, welcoming, inclusive and openhearted to all.
+the diverse character of our Jewish families and to encourage our communities to be pluralistic, welcoming, inclusive and openhearted to all.